 I find utilizing it as a lead [see funnel stage blog] generating engine to be the most successful.
 Are there some lead magnets or pieces of content you can promote to help the prospect become aware of your business and the problem you are solving for?
 To help drive inspiration, read this blog on lead magnets.

 Trust and reputation are everything.
 In our digital age, it’s no longer about who has the biggest store, or best website, but about overall online presence.
 Consider utilizing paid social for employer branding, or to boost interesting news about the company (while positioning it as benefits to your customers, of course).

 As mentioned above, when marketing on social media platforms, remember that we’re typically interrupting them.
-That being said, if a prospect is subscribed to a certain group that happens to fit the bill for your ICP –target them.
-It's worth spending the time finding groups that have those interests.
+That being said, if a prospect is subscribed to a certain group that happens to fit the bill for your ICP—target them.
+It's worth spending time to find groups that have those interests.
 You already know that they’re glued to the topic –so use it to your advantage.
 Upon adding groups to targeting, I’ve seen as significant as a 5X increase in qualified leads within a week.
 So try it out for yourself!